Jesus130247/Project2-CRUD/README.md

 	- creating a server puts you on that newly created server
 	- favourites being displayed on home page
 	- some servers being displayed on home page
-	- filter for if you search something wrong
+	- some filtering for if you search something wrong
 	- displays current user
+   	- home page displays some different servers... incase you dont know what to search for

 bugs:
  - can only add links as images, and not saved files